-Scott Nesbit reviews Gleanings of Freedom: Free and Slave Labor along the Mason-Dixon Line, 1790–1860 (University of Illinois Press, 2011) by Max Grivno.
+Scott Nesbit reviews Gleanings of Freedom: Free and Slave Labor along the Mason-Dixon Line, 1790–1860 (Urbana: University of Illinois Press, 2011) by Max Grivno.

 Max Grivno's subtle and remarkably textured history of labor in northern Maryland and southern Pennsylvania, Gleanings of Freedom: Free and Slave Labor along the Mason Dixon Line, 1790–1860, details the long decline of slavery in this small region and the ways that enslaved and free labor intertwined.
 Grivno's account of the antebellum era at its northern reaches is a convincing one.
 Of great value, too, is his finding that this decline was a product of the connections between this peripheral place and external markets.